kate-crosby/pedigree/problems_approaches.md

 Although one interesting prediction to test here is that the directional selection gradient ought to get shallower through time - as $N_e$ drops (due to alleles being chucked), and the genetic variance getting narrower through time, if selection is not relaxed.

-# More qnat. gen or pop gen (both really)
+# More quant. gen or pop gen (both really)

-Looking at $V_A$ down the pedigree on a per generational basis, where V_A is a function of allele frequencies across loci *L* (each of which drift stochastically in L-dimensional space but some are more correlated with each other due to LD):
+Looking at $V_A$ down the pedigree on a per generational basis, where $V_A$ is a function of allele frequencies across loci *L* (each of which drift stochastically in L-dimensional space but some are more correlated with each other due to LD - stolen from Coop's NOTES):

 $$V_A = \overset{L}{\underset{l=1}{\sum}}\alpha^2_l2p_l(1-p_l)$$

 Here, $\alpha$ are the allelic effects which could be estimated from GWAS for a series of loci *L* that affect any number of traits.
-The idea is that you still get a considerable response to selection (almost certainly going to show up as $V_A$) in certain traits in spite of alleles being regularly chucked (we think) from the population.
+We expect decay in $V_A$ but I bet you won't see it.
+The idea is to explain why you still get a considerable response to selection (almost certainly going to show up as $V_A$) in most traits in spite of alleles being regularly chucked (we think) from the population (except alleles probably aren't being chucked very efficiently at all, due to the brilliance that is the design of Reciprocal recurrent selection experiments - see Agrawal 2006 for BOX 1 for simple explanation on how variance is maintained in the face of decreasing heterozygosity, with an example of linked loci).

+**NOTE** $V_A$ is likely not really all $V_A$ were you to look down the pedigree (it's probably closer conceptually to "$V_I$"), as you're likely to get different SNPs and GWAS hits through time (changing genetic landscape per each reshuffling cycle of inbreeding in an RRS or RRS propagation - Tim does not like it when I say architecture).
+Nonetheless, at any given time step what we want to show is that $V_A$ actually stays overall quite high or consistent through time, and likely so does $N_e$ (or one type of $N_e$). $N_e$ could be estimated within a line, within a heterotic group, and among heterotic groups through time in a hierarchical manner (Whitlock 1999 - Qst Fst relationship).

+The other cool thing is that we could actually show that either the $\alpha$ s for a given trait or the $L$ s underlying a given trait change through time - but, $V_A$ and $N_e$ is still quite high overall, and or even add a mutational input term above to show that $V_A$ is increasing (that's kind of going a bit crazy - but we do have population mutation rates of TEs).

 =======